nextgenusfs/lab_tutorial/README.md

 Now let's do a protein blast search (search against the db we just made, output to STDOUT):

 `blastp -query protein.fasta -db Aflavus_prots -outfmt 6`

+We could also do a protein blast search using the NCBI remote databases (limit to best hit), like this:

+`blastp -query protein.fasta -db swissprot -remote -outfmt 6 -max_target_seqs 1`